hbcondo/revenut-app/README.md

 #  👪 Contributing
-If you like Revenut, please star this repo.
+If you like Revenut, **please star this repo**.
 If you want to make Revenut better, feel free to submit a PR, log an issue or [contact me](https://amarkota.com/contact) directly.

 #  🔖 License